mrsarm/pose/Run-CI-envs.md

     - name: Define $TAG variable
       run: echo "TAG=$(./pose slug $GITHUB_REF_NAME)" >> "$GITHUB_ENV"
 ```

+In the example above, the "slug" version of the branch name was set in
+the `$TAG` environment variable.

 #### Download file from a branch URL for CI builds